- Overview

 Enlargement is managed by the rotating Presidency of the Council of the European Union, in consultation with the European Commission and the Council of the EU.

-There have been seven enlargements of the EU and currently there are 28 Member States.
+There have been seven enlargements of the EU and currently there are 27 Member States.
 Ireland was part of the first enlargement in 1973 along with Denmark and the United Kingdom.
-The most recent enlargement was on 1 July 2013 when Croatia became the 28th Member State.
+The most recent enlargement was on 1 July 2013 when Croatia joined the European Union.

-Ireland supports EU enlargement and during our Presidency of the European Union we took forward the process in relation to all five candidate countries – Iceland, Turkey, Montenegro, Serbia and the Republic of North Macedonia.
+Ireland supports EU enlargement and during our Presidency of the European Union in 2013 we took forward the process in relation to the five candidate countries at the time – Iceland, Turkey, Montenegro, Serbia and the Republic of North Macedonia.
+Since then, Albania, Ukraine, Moldova, and Bosnia and Herzegovina have been granted candidate status, and Georgia and Kosovo have applied for EU membership, while Iceland has indicated that it should no longer be regarded as a candidate country for EU membership.

 Benefits